nicolasmbronner/blog-web-app-v2/docs/technical.md

       - `interactions.js`: Article interactions handling
 - **Tests**: Automated testing suite mirroring src structure

+### Real-time Features & State Management

+The application uses WebSockets to provide real-time state management:

+1. **User Tracking**:
+   - Each connected browser maintains a WebSocket connection
+   - The server keeps track of the number of active connections
+   - When connections reach zero, the blog resets to default state after a delay

+2. **WebSocket Architecture**:
+   - `index.js`: Sets up WebSocket server (wss) and manages connection state
+   - `public/js/websocket.js`: Client-side connector that establishes connection
+   - Connection/disconnection events increment/decrement the user counter

+3. **Blog Reset Mechanism**:
+   - When the last user disconnects, a timer is started (15 seconds by default)
+   - If a new user connects before the timer expires, the reset is cancelled
+   - If no users reconnect, the blog returns to its default state
+   - Timer management uses a cancelable timeout pattern to prevent race conditions
+   - The `resetArticles` function from articlesStore.js resets all article data

 ### REST API & Browser Compatibility

 The application follows RESTful principles with some practical adaptations for browser compatibility: